Veterans' Employment Benefits

 No job retention rights are given to employees—veterans or non-veterans—who have temporary appointments with definite time limitations.

-Having veterans’ preference in a RIF does not mean that the employee won’t be separated.
-In many large-scale reductions, there are not enough jobs to go around and even veterans may be separated.
+Having veterans’ preference in a RIF does not guarantee that the employee won’t be separated.

 For a description of RIF rules and the specific role veterans’ preference plays, see Chapter 9, Section 1.